lmc-eu/spirit-design-system/packages/web-react/src/components/Pagination/README.md

 </Pagination>
 ```

-## Example with the current item in the middle
+## Example with the Current Item in the Middle

 ```jsx
 <Pagination>